Spectra-Tech Reflachromat 15x objective

 While the large majority of microscope objectives use refractive optics, a few use reflective optics, either alone or combined with refractive elements.
 An interesting property of reflective optics is that they are immune to chromatic aberrations, since reflection angles do not vary with wavelength (refraction angles do).
 However, reflective optics are affected, for example, by spheric aberration, just like refractive objectives.
 Another interesting property is that purely reflective optics can typically be used in a much broader spectrum of radiation (depending on the materials used to coat the mirrors, for aluminium about 200-20,000 nm) than typical refractive optics.

 Some of the earliest reflective microscope objectives (e.g., made by Leitz) were designed at a time when some of the aberrations introduced by microscope objectives, including chromatic aberrations, were corrected in the eyepiece.
 Thus, at least some of these objectives were designed to be compatible with refractive objectives and eyepieces of the same time and manufacturer.
 Refractive elements, for instance, were added to reflective elements with the purpose - in part - of adding the aberrations expected by eyepieces of the same manufacturer.
 In addition, spherical aberration is easier and cheaper to compensate with refractive elements.
-While reflecting objectives with more than two reflecting elements involve numerous design problems, large numbers of refractive elements can easily be stacked to correct for numerous aberrations.
+While reflecting objectives with more than two reflecting elements involve significant design problems (see e.g. an article by Steel from the 1950s), large numbers of refractive elements can easily be stacked to correct for numerous aberrations.

-Refractive-reflective elements (in practice, second-surface mirrors with both glass surfaces ground into curved surfaces) were also used.
+Refractive-reflective elements (in practice, second-surface mirrors with both glass surfaces ground into curved surfaces) were also used in reflecting objectives (one example is the Olympus OM 500 mm f/8).
 One of their advantages is that the silvered or aluminium-coated mirror surfaces in this way are protected by the glass instead of being directly exposed to potential degradation by air and contaminants.

 This page discusses a type of reflecting objective that uses exclusively reflective optics.
 The Spectra-Tech Reflachromat 15x discussed on this page uses two reflecting surfaces, and corrects spherical aberration by using aspherical surfaces.
 It also corrects spherical aberration introduced by cover glass of varying thickness between the subject and objective by varying the reciprocal distance of the reflecting elements.